-Staff have been advised to read part 5 of KCSIE alongside the DFE's advice on sexual violence and harassment.
+Staff have been advised to read part 5 of KCSIE.
 Sexual violence and sexual harassment can occur between two children of any age and sex.
 It can also occur through a group of children sexually assaulting or sexually harassing a single child or group of children.